jordonsc/dosa/README.md

 The DOSA project is a series of milestones for home automation devices.
 The project is closing in on the first milestone.

+See the [DOSA Device Registry](docs/Devices.md) for details on physical devices.

 Milestone 1
 -----------
 A central device contains a motor and winch (driver).
 Satellite peripherals have PIR sensors and communicate with the